luiz-maia/java-cpp-activemq/README.md

 # java-cpp-activemq
-Proof of Concept for a project including an application in C++ being called from a Java web application housed in Tomcat over Linux.
+Proof of Concept for a project including a Java web application housed in Tomcat interfacing through ActiveMQ with an application written in C++.

 Environment:

 Windows 7 <br/>
 Java Runtime Enviroment 1.8.181 <br/>
-Tomcat 9.0.10 + ActiveMQ 5 <br/>
+Tomcat 9.0.10 + ActiveMQ 5.15.4 <br/>

-Java web application deployed in Tomcat <br/>
+Java web application built with JMS running on Tomcat <br/>
 C++ application linked with ActiveMQ-CPP (the Apache CMS API library implementation) running on Windows <br/>

 Step-by-step

-1. Download and install JRE
+1. Download and install JRE.
 2. Download Tomcat and unzip it into a specific folder
 3. Configure Tomcat to not pick up Jetty WebSocket ServerContainerInitializer class (See References section).
-3. Download ActiveMQ and unzip it into
+4. Download ActiveMQ and unzip it into
+5. Manually integrate ActiveMQ with Tomcat.

 References: